JetBrains/amper/docs/Documentation.md

 #### Configuring Kotlin Serialization

-To enable the [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization), use the following DSL:
+To enable the [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization), use the following snippet:
 ```yaml
 settings:
   kotlin:
     serialization: json  # JSON or other format
 ```
-This DSL configures compiler and runtime settings, including a dependency on the JSON library.
+This snippet configures compiler and runtime settings, including a dependency on the JSON library.

 In its full form it looks like this:
 ```yaml